Roger Hall (playwright): Career

-In the 1980s, Hall set up a society to improve children's television (Monitor) and has also served on many arts boards and organizations including the NZ Literary Fund Advisory Committee, the Dunedin Public Art Gallery, chairman of Fortune Theatre Board, Frank Sargeson Trust, Janet Frame Eden Street Trust, and Governor of the Arts Foundation of New Zealand.
+In the 1980s, Hall set up a society to improve children's television (Monitor) and has also served on many arts boards and organisations including the NZ Literary Fund Advisory Committee, the Dunedin Public Art Gallery, chairman of Fortune Theatre Board, Frank Sargeson Trust, Janet Frame Eden Street Trust, and Governor of the Arts Foundation of New Zealand.

 Hall's autobiography, Bums on seats, was published by Penguin Books in 1998.
 He has also written for children and family audiences (with a series of pantomimes, staged annually at Circa Theatre from 2005 to 2012 and 2014–2015). in the 21st century has also been a frequent book reviewer and travel journalist in publications such as the New Zealand Listener, New Zealand Herald and Dominion-Post.

 He has a son and a daughter.
 His daughter, Pip Hall, is a playwright and television producer.

 Honours and awards

 Hall was a Burns Fellow in 1977 and in 1978.
 In the 1987 New Year Honours, he was made a Companion of the Queen's Service Order for community service.
 Victoria University made him an Honorary Doctor of Literature in 1996.
 He was appointed a Companion of the New Zealand Order of Merit in the 2003 Queen's Birthday Honours, for services as a playwright.
 In 2006 he was the subject of documentary Who Laughs Last.

 In 2014 he was presented a Scroll of Honour from the Variety Artists Club of New Zealand Inc for a lifetime of excellence in the performing arts.

 In 2015 he was awarded the Prime Minister's Awards for Literary Achievement in Fiction.

 In the 2019 Queen's Birthday Honours, Hall was promoted to Knight Companion of the New Zealand Order of Merit, for services to theatre.